ucla/wpplugin-multiple-feeds-calendar/README.md

 ## == Description ==

-This plugin adds a Gutenberg block that provides an intake form in the page editor to input one or many feed name and ICS urls.
+This plugin adds a Gutenberg block that provides an intake form in the page editor to input one or many feed name and ICS URLs.
 The front-end displays a calendar of one or many feeds that includes the ability to select the calendars to be displayed.

 ## == Installation ==